-NT-proBNP levels are highly associated with prevalent atrial fibrillation in the population aged 65 and more. $^{\rm 49,50}$
+NT-proBNP levels are highly associated with prevalent atrial fibrillation in the population aged 65 and more.
+49,50

-In the STROKESTOP II study, 31 all 75/76-year-old individuals residing in Stockholm region (n = 28712) were randomized in a 1:1 design to either be invited to a screening program for atrial fibrillation or to serve as a control group.
-Among the 6868 individuals who accepted the screening invitation, an index-ECG (30-s ECG) was recorded using a handheld one-lead device and NT-proBNP was analyzed in the 6315 participants without known atrial fibrillation.
-Participants were stratified into a low-risk group with NT-proBNP < 125 pg/mL.
-Participants in the high-risk group with NT-proBNP \geq 125 pg/mL.
+In the STROKESTOP II study,31 all 75/76-year-old individuals residing in Stockholm region (n = 28712) were randomized in a 1:1 design to either be invited to a screening program for atrial fibrillation or to serve as a control group.
+Among the 6868 individuals who accepted the screening invitation, an index-ECG (30-s ECG) was recorded using a handheld one-lead device and NT-proBNP was analyzed in the 6315 participants without known atrial and N1-proBNP was analyzed in the 6315 participants without known atrial fibrillation.
+Participants were stratified into a low-risk group with NT-proBNP < 125 pg/mL and a high-risk group with NT-proBNP \ge 125 pg/mL.
 Participants in the high-risk group (n = 3766) with an index-ECG showing sinus rhythm were offered an extended ECG screening (2 week intermittent ambulatory handheld ECG recordings, four times daily).
 This stepwise mass-screening allowed to identify 4.4 % of the high-risk participants with unknown atrial fibrillation.